sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

  * fix all the white space issues in the projective and affine folders (easy)

+ * specific functionality for regular polynomial endomorphisms of P^N (Patrick might start implementing this someday)

  * PLEASE ADD MORE...

 === Location ===